gouthambs/karuth-source/content/articles/Minimal Flask-Login Example.rst

   login_manager.init_app(app)

-The first five lines of the code import the required modules, and initializes the Flask app.
+The first five lines of the code import the required modules, and initializes the Flask ``app``.
 Then the `LoginManager` instance is created and then is configure for login.
 Now lets try to understand the `User` class.